 Stefan presented selected research results of the research group at the 2019 SAP User Assistance Reloaded conference.
 In this talk, he specifically emphasized the importance human-chatbot interaction design.

-Our research group participated at International Conference on Wirtschaftsinformatik (WI) 2019 in Siegen, Germany.
+The Chatbot Research team participated at International Conference on Wirtschaftsinformatik (WI) 2019 in Siegen, Germany.
 We presented two papers: “Measuring Service Encounter Satisfaction with Customer Service Chatbots using Sentiment Analysis” and “The Impact of Anthropomorphic and Functional Chatbot Design Features in Enterprise Collaboration Systems on User Acceptance” and Prof. Mädche led a panel discussion on “AI-based Digital Assistants – Opportunities and Risks.

 Our research group attended the International Conference on Information Systems (ICIS 2018) in San Francisco, USA.
 Ulrich presented our paper on “The Chatbot is typing… – The Role of Typing Indicators in Human-Chatbot Interaction” at the SIG-HCI Workshop and Stefan gave a talk on “AI-Enabled User Assistance: Designing Human-Intelligent System Cooperation”.